OpsConverge/breakguard/README.md

 ## ❓ Questions & Support

-- For usage questions, check the [Extension README](https://marketplace.visualstudio.com/items?itemName=OpsConverge.breakguard) in the Marketplace
+- For usage questions, check the [Extension README](https://open-vsx.org/extension/opsconverge/breakguard) on Open VSX
 - For technical questions, open a discussion or issue

 ## 📋 What to Include in Bug Reports